by Jincy IypeMar 05, 2020

 The project creatively fulfills the needs of the seminary inhabitants by creating a ‘forest-ed’ inner sanctuary to contemplate and reflect, which further adds to the sanctity of the larger chapel.

-Project DetailsName of the project: Imaculada Chapel and Cheia de Graça Chapel
+Project DetailsName: Imaculada Chapel and Cheia de Graça Chapel

 Location: Braga, Portugal